 Hastings in 1746

 In the late 18th century Hastings started becoming a popular seaside resort, and the grassy high area of Cuckoo Hill became a promenade and viewpoint for the town’s visitors.
-The town became especially fashionable from about 1814 onwards, and this meant that geographical communications had to be significantly improved, with roads becoming much more important.
+But the town became especially fashionable from about 1814 onwards, and this meant that geographical communications had to be significantly improved, with roads becoming much more important.

 Until the early 1830s the main road out of Hastings (in red below) was Old London Road out of the Old Town, which became a turnpike road at Mount Road, and then went north-west along the Ridge, via Battle, to London.
 The other road heading inland from Hastings was via the steep and unmade-up Dorset Place on White Rock, which went round the inland side of Cuckoo Hill, and then went via the rough tracks of White Rock Road, Bohemia Road and Hollington Old Lane to join the turnpike road at Beauport, on the Ridge.
 Cambridge Road and Battle Road as we know them today were created as a new turnpike road in 1836-38.